Thirukutralam: Temple structure

 The temple has a conch-shaped temple (prakaram (closed precincts of a temple)) plan and is referred to as Sangakkovil.
-In the shrine, Shiva showed himself as Bhrama and Vishnu.
+In the shrine, Shiva showed himself as Brahma and Vishnu.
 The presiding deity lord Shiva is called as Kuttralanathar and the Ambal-his consort (Parvathy) is called as Kuzhalvaimozhiammai.
 The Tirikootamandapam here is the site of festivities here.
 Another shrine of Parvati (Parasakthi) is also of significance here and is regarded as one of the 64 Shakti Peethams.
 The Chitra Sabhai or the hall of pictures is located in a picturesque locale away from the main temple.
 Architecturally the Chitrasabha resembles that of the other Nataraja Sabhas elsewhere in Tamil Nadu, and its interior is decked with hundreds of murals, depicting images from the Indian epics.
 Natarajar is brought here during festivals from the Kurumpalaveesar temple.
 The sthala vriksham is Kurum Palaa and the Theertham is Chitranadhi.
 Nataraja is sported with Nritya Thandavam posture.